Brussels is the capital city of Belgium with the city population of 1 million inhabitants.

 Recent happenings show that there is a possibility that a terrorist attack repeats in this country, so it is advised to stay away from demonstrations and other forms of gatherings.

 Being extremely attractive to criminals and lawbreakers, touristic places such as Brussels are believed to be at the medium level of scam risks.
 Tourists need to pay special attention to people who offer help and act strangely in the streets, especially in crowded areas.

 WOMEN TRAVELERS RISK : LOW

-Belgium is a relatively safe country concerning women visitors and there are a very few threats to their safety.
-It is important for women to use common sense when they are out in the street.
+Belgium is a relatively safe country concerning women visitors and there are very few threats to their safety.
+Women need to use common sense when they are out in the street.

 So...
 How Safe Is Brussels Really?

 Like many European countries, Belgium is relatively safe for tourists as well as its capital city.

 Although Brussels is a quite small city, in comparison with other European capitals, there are plenty of things waiting to be discovered once a tourist decides to visit it.